passportxyz/eas-proxy/docs/01-on-chain-passport-attestation.md

 ```

 **providers**
-- this field shall indicate which stamps (i. e. which providers) a user has in his passport.
+- this field shall indicate which stamps (i. e. which providers) a user has in their passport.
 This field is declared as an array of `bytes32` but it shall be used as a array of bits, meaning:
 - we will use an ordered list of providers, and we will assign each of the providers a position in the bytes32 array and a bit, for example:
     - position 0, bit 0 (`0x0000000000000001`): Brightid
     - position 0, bit 1 (`0x0000000000000002`): unityStakingBronze